The music industry would not be flourishing as much if it were not for music consultants.

 The efforts sometimes go unnoticed, but the fieldwork is surely worth the hassle.

 We hope you enjoyed reading this article, if you are interested in furthering your career and especially looking or Artist Development, then do get in touch.
+You can try Music Gateway for free with our 14 day, no strings attached trial!

 I dug this, but I still dont have a clue of what to major in order to lead me down this path.